sufrin/Red/README.txt

 ** Building Jedi.jar in/from the Jed folder

-    ./make
+    make

 This makes a jar that can be run anywhere, on any operating system, from the scala top-level.
+The files Makefile, and makeBin specify various other make targets, including doc, clean, etc. The latter sets a class path variable, CP to include the compiled scala swing library, scala-swing.jar

-You can test any new variant you have with the script
+You can test the new variant you have compiled with the script

     ./Jedi <arguments>

 You will need to provide at least one filename argument for the program UI to be started; though the named file doesn't yet have to exist.

 You can set specify the logging of classes/modules by providing arguments of the form